carmanaught/mpvcontextmenu/README.md

 <img src="http://i.imgur.com/DjpSTom.png" width="768">

 A lot of the code from the original menu has been rewritten.
-In particular, the Tk menu adds sub-menu's using the Tcl menu cascade command retaining the possibility to rebuild the menu along with sub-menu's through the use of the Tcl 'postcascade command'.
+In particular, the Tk menu adds sub-menu's using the Tcl menu 'cascade' command, retaining the possibility to rebuild the menu along with sub-menu's through the use of the Tcl 'postcascade' command.

-The menu layout is based on by the right-click menu for Bomi, which is what I was using before switching to mpv.
-If you were a Bomi user be aware that not all the menu items for Bomi are implemented, particularly those around video settings and there is no current plan to implement them at this point.
+The menu layout is based on the right-click menu for Bomi, which is what I was using before switching to mpv.
+If you were a Bomi user be aware that not all the menu items for Bomi are implemented (particularly those around video settings) and there is no current plan to implement them at this point.

 Some of the menu items reference commands that use the functions/bindings in `zenity-dialogs.lua` to show dialogs.
 These are based on the [KDialog-open-files](https://gist.github.com/ntasos/d1d846abd7d25e4e83a78d22ee067a22) script (credit to ntasos).

 The menu layout definitions and the menu engine have been separated.
-Part of this is allow for the use of other menu builders, with the logic and interactions with builders handled by the menu engine script.
-This has the advantage that the menu engine script doesn't care about the menu definition file and actually allows multiple menu definition files to used if desired, ensuring they are configured correctly (see [Customization](#customization) below).
+Part of this is to allow for the use of other menu builders, with the logic and interactions with builders handled by the menu engine script.
+This has the advantage that the menu engine script doesn't care about the menu definition file and actually allows multiple menu definition files to be used if desired, ensuring they are configured correctly (see [Customization](#customization) below).

 While some of this may work on Windows or macOS, most of this is only tested on Linux.
-For macOS, some items may be available via [Homebrew](https://brew.sh/), though I can't provide any guarantees of things working.
+For macOS, some of the requirements may be available via [Homebrew](https://brew.sh/), though I can't provide any guarantees for things working.

 ## Requirements